 Many people think that autism spectrum disorder is linked to intellectual disability.
 But although individuals with autism may lack communication and social skills, they don’t necessarily have learning difficulties.

 In fact, many are high functioning and use their unique way of seeing the world to accomplish great things.
-In this article, we’re shining a spotlight on famous people with autism through history.
+In this article, we’re shining a spotlight on famous people with autism throughout history.

 What Is an Autistic Savant?